All About Semolina Flour – Differences Between Semolina and Farina

 Semolina from Durum Wheat

 Semolina from durum wheat or similar hard wheat is usually yellow in color.
 This is what you should use to make savory dishes or desserts.
 It is a finer grain that still produces a gritty end product with an almost cornbread-like texture.

-Semolina flour as sold by milling companies almost always refers to that made from durum wheat.
+Semolina flour [paid link] as sold by milling companies almost always refers to that made from durum wheat.

 Semolina from Soft Wheat

 When it’s made from softer types of wheat, it tends to be almost white in color; this is called farina in the United States.
 It may also include some of the bran and germ of the wheat.
 This type of semolina may already be in your house – it’s Cream of Wheat.

 Important: Even though Cream of Wheat is made with the same process, it is not a good substitute for semolina flour.
 They are generally not interchangeable in recipes!
 Hard and soft wheats have different properties.

 Blogger Paved with Good Intentions tried making a homemade pasta by substituting Cream of Wheat for the semolina.
 She ended up with a bizarre Cream of Wheat carbonara.

 Patricia Conant Webb, who wrote the no longer extant The Epicurean Table, explained why it is so easy for people to be confused and to choose the wrong product.
 In Europe, this breakfast cereal is sold in small packages and called semolina in the UK, semolino in Spain and Italy, Grießmehl in Germany, and semoule in France.
 I could easily see myself picking up a package and assuming that it would work as semolina flour.

 Where Can You Buy Semolina Flour?

 First try your local grocery store and look for the flour produced by Bob’s Red Mill or even a local milling company.
 Make sure that it’s made from durum wheat!

 If you can’t find it there, your next best bet would be an Italian market or an Indian or Pakistani market (where it will be called sooji or rawa).